aesvic/aesvic/README.md

 </p>

 <p align="center">
-graphic creds ; graphics were all made by me ! coding crds to user shinminase & kittinanx on github, they're rlly cool !!! :3  also, ponytowners, do not attempt to befriend me for the sake of trying to get with me.  please, i don't know why i have to say this regarding... some people...  <i> love at first sight is not real, and it's better described as a complex, affectionate infatuation. </i>  i do not support it, and i never have.  please go outside
+graphic creds ; graphics were all made by me ! coding crds to user shinminase & kittinanx on github, !
 </p>